Mixed-Integer Optimization with Constraint Learning: Discussion

 \section{Discussion}

 Our experimental results illustrate the benefits of our constraint learning framework in data-driven decision making in two problem settings: food basket recommendations for the WFP and chemotherapy regimens for advanced gastric cancer.
-The quantitative results show the improvement in predictive performance when incorporating the trust region and learning from multiple candidate model classes.
-We also see a benefit in incorporating multiple learned constraints over a single aggregate measure.
+The quantitative results show an improvement in predictive performance when incorporating the trust region and learning from multiple candidate model classes.
 Our framework scales to large problem sizes, enabled by efficient formulations and tailored approaches to specific problem structures.
 Our approach for efficiently learning the trust region also has broad applicability in one-class constraint learning.

+The nominal problem formulation is strengthened by embedding multiple models for a single constraint rather than relying on a single learned function.
+This notion of robustness is particularly important in the context of learning constraints: whereas mis-specfications in learned objective functions can lead to suboptimal outcomes, a mis-specified constraint can lead to infeasible solutions.
+Finally, our software exposes the model ensemble construction and trust region enlargement options directly through user-specified parameters.
+This allows an end user to directly evaluate tradeoffs in objective value and constraint satisfaction, as the problem's real-world context often shapes the level of desired conservatism.

 We recognize several opportunities to further extend this framework.
 Our work naturally relates to the causal inference literature and individual treatment effect estimation~\citep{Athey2016,shalit2017estimating}.
 These methods do not directly translate to our problem setting; existing work generally assumes highly structured treatment alternatives (\textit{e.g.}, binary treatment vs. control) or a single continuous treatment (\textit{e.g.}, dosing), whereas we allow more general decision structures.
 In future work, we are interested in incorporating ideas from causal inference to relax the assumption of unobserved confounders.